AaltoSciComp/scicomp-docs/training/scip/winter-kickstart.rst

 ==================================
-Jan 2021 / Triton Winter Kickstart
+Feb 2021 / Triton Winter Kickstart
 ==================================

 Winter Kickstart is a two × half day course for researchers to get